WNBA great Maya Moore retires from basketball officially - WHIZ News

 “On behalf of the Minnesota Lynx organization, I want to congratulate Maya on an incredible basketball career,” Lynx coach and President of Basketball Operations Cheryl Reeve said.
 “We will always cherish her time in a Lynx uniform and we wish her the best as she continues to pursue this next chapter of her life.”

-“We are immensely grateful for the eight incredible seasons Maya Moore gave to the WNBA and to fans of women’s basketball everywhere,” WNBA Commissioner Cathy Engelbert said in a statement.
-“Her four WNBA championships, six All-Star selections, an MVP award and a Finals MVP trophy are indicative of the type of rare, generational talent Maya brought to this league, but perhaps her greatest legacy will be what she accomplished beyond the game.
+“Her four WNBA championships, six All-Star selections, an MVP award and a Finals MVP trophy are indicative of the type of rare, generational talent Maya brought to this league, but perhaps her greatest legacy will be what she accomplished beyond the game,” WNBA Commissioner Cathy Engelbert said.

-“Her staunch advocacy for change to the criminal justice system through her ‘Win With Justice’ project elevated her impact to new heights, and her work has and will continue to inspire her fans around the world.”

 When Moore stepped away from basketball, she started a social action campaign “ Win With Justice.”
 Moore and her husband also have a book coming out this week titled “Love & Justice.”